 YES!
 It is common to experience an increase in energy, endurance, well being, muscle health and vitality, and some experience a more youthful look.

 Negative side effects are extremely rare; however, some patients who receive long-term hyperbaric oxygen therapy report mild myopic changes that return to normal after treatment is completed.
-In addition, some patients report a feeling of fullness in their ears, much like what is experienced with change in altitude during takeoff in a commercial plane and is similarly managed with easy-to-do techniques reviewed with you prior to your first session.
-We closely monitor you as the chamber pressurizes assuring your ears easily adjust.
-Throughout the session you have the ability to reach us at all times.
+The most common is that some patients report a feeling of fullness in their ears, much like what is experienced with change in altitude during landing in a commercial plane and is similarly managed with easy-to-do techniques reviewed with you prior to your first session.
+We closely monitor you as the chamber pressurizes taking it at a pace that assures your ears adjust at a comfortable rate.
+You are moniotred throughout the session.
 We don't do sessions during the congestion of a cold/flu.
-If you experience chronic congestion we address that previous to scheduling your first mHBOT session.
+If you experience chronic congestion due to allergies etc we address that previous to scheduling your first mHBOT session.

 Certain medical conditions and medications are not compatible with hyperbaric therapy.
 These conditions are: Minkowski–Chauffard Syndrome, Hemolytic Anemia, Sickle Cell Anemia, Aneurysm, and COPD.
 The medications are: Disulfiram (Antabuse), Doxorubicin (Adriamycin), Cisplatinum, Mafenide.
 Mild hyperbaric oxygen therapy may enhance healing and is reported to be beneficial for a wide range of conditions, results cannot be guaranteed and use of mild hyperbaric oxygen therapy does not replace a health professional’s prescribed medications or recommended treatments.

 The typical mHBOT session is 60 minutes, however this may vary.
 Your individualized treatment plan created by Dr. Tack will be designed to best meet your personal needs and goals.